TurboSource-Marialis/machtiani/README.md

 - `-model string` (optional): Model to use.
 Options include `gpt-4o` or `gpt-4o-mini`.
 Default is `gpt-4o-mini`.
 - `-match-strength string` (optional): Match strength options are `high`, `mid`, or `low`.
 Default is `mid`.
 - `-mode string` (optional): Search mode, which can be `pure-chat`, `commit`, or `super`.
 Default is `commit`.
+- `--force` (optional): Skip confirmation prompt and proceed with the operation.

 ### Example Usage